 Best handheld gaming PC in 2024: my recommendations for the best portable powerhouses

-A dream shared by PC gamers everywhere has been to take our entire gaming PCs on-the-go.
-From LAN parties to powerful gaming laptops, we've gotten close to portable gaming nirvana, yet no solution quite as simple as pulling out one of the latest generation of PC gaming handhelds and gaming from near enough anywhere.
+A dream shared by PC gamers everywhere has been to take our entire gaming PCs on the go.
+From LAN parties to powerful gaming laptops, we've gotten close to portable gaming nirvana, yet no solution is quite as simple as pulling out one of the latest generation of PC gaming handhelds and gaming from near enough anywhere.

 We've tested most of today's top gaming handhelds and come away impressed with many of them.
-However, there's two that stand out among the crowd.
-The best handheld gaming PC is OneXPlayer's OneXFly, which blends a 7-inch screen with AMD's awesome Ryzen 7 7840U chip.
+However, there are two that stand out among the crowd.
+The best handheld gaming PC is the Asus ROG Ally X, with a punchy 7-inch screen, fast AMD Ryzen Z1 Extreme chip, and a massive 80 Wh battery.
 The best budget handheld gaming PC is the Steam Deck, a handheld with all the right credentials for less than most of the competition.

 One key difference between the Steam Deck and the other handhelds below is Valve's choice of operating system.
 It uses a Linux-based OS called SteamOS, which is tailored to the handheld gaming experience and Valve's own storefront, while the rest of them use Windows.
 Valve's OS is sleek yet a little restrictive on which games you can play due to anti-cheat measures.
 While Windows is, well, Windows—it'll play anything but it can be a little clunky to use on a touchscreen.
 Whichever you pick, below you'll find all of our recommendations: from the budget-friendly Steam Deck to more powerful options.